Content from Introduction

 Using electricity when the carbon intensity is low is the best way to ensure investment flows towards low-carbon emitting plants and away from high-carbon emitting plants.

 There is a global transformation happening right now.
 All around the world, electricity grids are changing from primarily burning fossil fuels to sourcing energy from lower carbon sources like wind and solar.
 This is one of our best hopes for meeting our global reduction targets.
-As green software practitioners, let’s see some of the ways we can help accelerate that transition.
+As green users of HPC, let’s see some of the ways we can help accelerate that transition.

 The primary driver for the transition is economic rather than any sustainability target.
 Renewables are winning because they are cheaper and getting even more affordable over time.
 So, to help accelerate the transition, we need to make renewable plants more profitable and fossil fuel plants less profitable.
 The best way to do that is to use more electricity when it’s coming from lower-carbon sources like renewables and less electricity when it’s coming from higher-carbon sources.